hhundhausen/CSE110_Lab-1/c.md

-My systems programming course helped me really like the c programming language.
-It is a very interesting lanauge, and really fun to code!
+My systems programming course introduced me to the c programming language.
+I like the lanague because it is a very interesting, and really fun to code in!